wujoe132/ComfyUI-PiD/README.md

 `dinov2` and `siglip` are no longer supported because Comfy-Org does not provide native PiD files for those backbones.

 `scale=0` uses the native checkpoint scale, currently `4x` for all supported models.
+SDXL and QwenImage only use the `2kto4k` PiD checkpoint in the native model set.

 BF16 Flux2 `2kto4k` uses the newer `pid_flux2_1024_to_4096_4step_2606_bf16.safetensors` file.
 FP8 Flux2 `2kto4k` uses `pid_flux2_1024_to_4096_4step_mxfp8.safetensors`.

+All currently released native PiD checkpoints are 4-step distilled.
+The UI may still allow other `pid_steps` and manual `scale` values for testing or low-VRAM debugging, but the recommended default is `pid_steps=4` and the checkpoint's native scale.

 ## Staged Workflow